find your perfect postgrad program

 How To Become A Journalist

-In this article on How To Become A Journalist, we’ll look at all the skills you’ll need to succeed in the world of journalism, and how a postgraduate qualification could help to tip the odds of success in your favour.
-Although whatever route you take, be prepared to face hundreds of applicants for just one post!
+In this article, we’ll look at all the skills you’ll need to succeed in the world of journalism, and how a postgraduate qualification could help to tip the odds of success in your favour.
+Although, whatever route you take, be prepared to face hundreds of applicants for just one post!

 Steps to becoming a journalist

-If you're reading this article and still choosing your A-Levels, try to choose some that will be relevant to your field.
-Want to go into Political Journalism?
-English, Politics, History and Media might well be a good combination for you.
-Or perhaps it’s Science Journalism – in which case, English, Physics, Chemistry and Media may be better.
+If you’re reading this article and still choosing your A-Levels, try to choose some that will be relevant to your field.
+Want to go into political journalism?
+English, politics, history and media might well be a good combination for you.
+Or perhaps it’s science journalism – in which case, english, physics, chemistry and media may be better.
+If you are interested in data or financial journalism, subjects such as maths, economics and computer science can also be very helpful.

 You don’t need a university degree to become a journalist – there are many current successful journalists who don’t have a university education – but it certainly helps.
 Not only will you gain valuable knowledge and skills, you’ll also have a chance to network with relevant people.
-The obvious degree choices are English or Journalism, but you shouldn’t limit yourself.
-Having an undergraduate degree in Politics, before taking a follow-up course in Journalism would certainly prepare you well!
-It’s worth looking at the website of the National Council of Training of Journalists, as they offer courses on how to become a journalist, as well as some career advice.
+The obvious degree choices are English or journalism, but you shouldn’t limit yourself.
+Having an undergraduate degree in politics, before taking a follow-up course in journalism, would certainly prepare you well.
+It’s worth looking at the website of the National Council for the Training of Journalists (NCTJ), as they offer courses on how to become a journalist, as well as some career advice.
+Many UK employers value NCTJ-accredited courses, as these typically include core skills such as reporting, media law, court reporting, public affairs and shorthand.

 Studying journalism at postgraduate level will be beneficial to your career.
-If your initial degree is in Journalism, then a masters course can be a chance to specialise in a particular area of this, and if your masters is in another area, now is the time to swap over.
-Moving from your previous subject area – whether it’s Science, Music or something else – to a masters in Journalism can be intimidating, but it’s well worth it.
-A good postgraduate course in Journalism will teach you how to investigate issues, then how to build a story upon your findings and it should cover all forms of media – print, broadcast and digital.
+If your initial degree is in journalism, then a masters degree can be a chance to specialise in a particular area of this, and if your masters is in another area, now is the time to swap over.
+Moving from your previous subject area – whether it’s science, music or something else – to a masters in journalism can be intimidating, but it’s well worth it.
+A good postgraduate course in journalism will teach you how to investigate issues, then how to build a story upon your findings and it should cover all forms of media – print, broadcast and digital.
+Many postgraduate journalism degrees in the UK are now NCTJ-accredited and combine academic study with newsroom-style training.
+Typical early-career roles include junior reporter, digital content producer and researcher, and many journalists later move into specialist reporting, editorial, production or communications roles.

 Potential to specialise